shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Lasting: The Spell Duration for this spell cast is doubled.
 -   Animating: Concentration isn’t required for this spell cast.

+You learn one Bond Affinity option at level 1.
+You gain Bond Affinity options as you level up, as shown in the class table.
+You may not unlearn a Bond Affinity option, and when you may learn a new Bond Affinity option, you may not replace a Bond Affinity option you already learned.

+Subclasses may also grant you extra Bond Affinity options.
+These do not count against the total Bond Affinity options that you know as shown in the class table.

 # Subclassing

 At level 3, you choose a subclass, as listed below.
 The subclass will give you features at levels 3, 5, 7, 11, and 15.
+They will also grant you bonus Bond Affinity options.

 -   Reality Breaker
 -   Reality Forger